How to Make a Kids Escape Room Family Day Or Birthday.

 It's easy.
 Just Grab one of these ready to play birthday escape room kits.

-You can even customize them with the super simple game builder.
+Best of all you can even customize them with the super simple Game Builder.
 Why not use their birthday year as one of the 4 digit combination solutions?
 Or add their name as a cipher key.
 You can change anything, or nothing at all, it's totally up to you.